 |1-4 hours||3-14 hours||10-24 hours||This type works to control glucose between meals and during the night.
 It looks cloudy and can be mixed with other types of insulin.|

 |long-acting||long-acting||long-acting||18-24 hours||This type works to control glucose between meals and during the night.
 It looks cloudy or clear and can't be mixed with other types of insulin.|

 Usually a combination of different types of insulin is used to keep blood sugar levels under control throughout the day and night.

 Another way kids keep blood sugar under control is by following their doctor's advice on eating and exercising.
 A kid's diabetes management plan will give specific instructions on these activities.
 By sticking to the plan, and sticking to the schedule for taking insulin, kids can keep blood sugar levels from getting too high or too low.

 Some kids with type 2 diabetes need to take diabetes pills or tablets.
 Doctors sometimes call these "oral" medications.
-"Oral" means having to do with the mouth, which is how these medicines are taken.
+"Oral" means having to do with the mouth, and these medicines are taken by swallowing them.

 For kids with type 2 diabetes, these pills or tablets can help the body make more insulin or help the body do a better job of using the insulin it does make.
 These medicines work especially well if a kid also eats healthy and exercises regularly.

 Insulin and other diabetes medicines help to keep your blood sugar levels from going too high.
 But sometimes kids with diabetes experience really low blood sugar, or hypoglycemia.
 That's bad news because, if it's not treated right away, it can cause seizures or make a kid pass out.